abvee/asus-s15-vivobook-oled/power-saving/README.md

 * Closing the laptop lid again, does nothing, ie, screen doesn't lock, and the laptop stays powered on

-As noted by @naveenjohnsonv, this seems to be an issue on Windows as well.
+As noted by [@naveenjohnsonv](https://github.com/naveenjohnsonv), this seems to be an issue on Windows as well.
 [This](https://zentalk.asus.com/t5/zenbook/zenbook-13-ux325-fn-keys-not-working-after-sleep-anyone/m-p/78104)
 forum post is about the ASUS ZenBook 13 facing the same problem described on Windows as well.
 This might be a firmware bug that spans multiple ASUS laptops at the moment.

-@naveenjohnsonv also noted that switching to S0 sleep on Windows fixed the issue, but S0 doesn't exist for my variant of K305* , atleast on the Arch Linux kernel 6.1.8, or the latest fedora 36 kernel.
+[@naveenjohnsonv](https://github.com/naveenjohnsonv), also noted that switching to S0 sleep on Windows fixed the issue, but S0 doesn't exist for my variant of K305* , atleast on the Arch Linux kernel 6.1.8, or the latest fedora 36 kernel.
 If anyone has a kernel or patch that enables S0 sleep, I request you to open an issue to tell me about it.